openstack-archive/tripleo-docs/deploy-guide/source/deployment/standalone.rst

    This currently is only supported in Rocky or newer versions.

-This documentation explains how the underlying framework used by the Containterized Undercloud deployment mechanism can be reused to deploy a single node capable of running OpenStack services for development.
+This documentation explains how the underlying framework used by the Containerized Undercloud deployment mechanism can be reused to deploy a single node capable of running OpenStack services for development.